sendwithus/sendwithus_php/README.md

 If you're receiving an error in the 400 response range follow these steps:

--   Double check the data and ID's getting passed to sendwithus
+-   Double check the data and ID's getting passed to Sendwithus
 -   Ensure your API key is correct
 -   Make sure there's no extraneous spaces in the id's getting passed